Twitter event networks and the Superstar model: Analysis of a special two-type branching process

-\begin{Lemma}[Strong law] Let $n_i, i=1,2,\ldots$ be a sequence of positive integers and let $X_{i,j}$ for $j=1,2,\ldots, n_i$ be a triangular array, independent for each fixed $i$ and constructed on the same probability space.
-Suppose there exists a random variable $Y\geq 0$ with $\expec(Y)< \infty$ such that $|X_{ij}|$ is stochastically dominated by $Y$.
-Further suppose that
+To proceed, we will need the following generalization of the strong law.
+We paraphrase the following from \cite{nerman1981convergence}, Proposition~4.1. \begin{Proposition}[(Extension of the strong law)] Let $ \{n_i\dvtx i\geq1 \}$ be a sequence of integers and let $(U_{ij}\dvtx1\leq j\leq n_i) $ be a collection of independent random variables for each fixed $i\geq1$.
+Suppose that there exists a random variable $U > 0$ with $\mathbb{E}(U) < \infty$ such that